civol/HDLRuby/tuto/tutorial_sw.md

 hdrcc --sim --vcd the_counter.rb the_counter
 ```

 The new option `--vcd` makes the simulator produce a *Value Change Dump* file (VCD) that can be visualized graphically by many HW design tools.
-If you do not have any such tool you can get [GTKWave](https://gtkwave.sourceforge.net/) which is under GNU General Public License v2.0.
+If you do not have any such tool you can get [GTKWave](https://gtkwave.sourceforge.net/) which is under GNU General Public License v2.0, or [HTMLWave](https://github.com/civol/htmlwave) by the author of HDLRuby (link of interest!) and which is under the MIT License (also available as web application at this [link](https://civol.github.io/htmlwave/htmlwave.html).)

 The resulting vcd file can be found in the `the_counter` directory with the name `hruby_simulator.vcd`.
 If you open it and select the `clk`, `start`, and `counter` signals you will see something like the following picture: